 The FSB has designated resolution regimes as one of the priority areas for implementation monitoring.
 The task of regular monitoring and reporting in this area is carried out by the FSB Resolution Steering Group (ReSG) and its subgroups, such as the Cross-Border Crisis Management (CBCM) groups for banks, insurers and financial market infrastructures.
 Their activities include monitoring progress and promoting the effective implementation in substance and scope of the Key Attributes of Effective Resolution regimes in the bank and non-bank financial sectors.

-The FSB published in October 2019 its fifth annual report on the implementation and effects of the G20 financial regulatory reforms.
+The FSB published in November 2020 its 2020 annual report on the implementation and effects of the G20 financial regulatory reforms.
 Below is an extract from this report on the status of implementation of resolution-related reforms.

-Implementation of the policy framework for G-SIFIs has advanced the most for G-SIBs.
+Implementation of the policy framework for global systemically important financial institutions has advanced the most for G-SIBs.

-Almost all G-SIB home and key host jurisdictions have in place comprehensive bank resolution regimes that align with the FSB Key Attributes of Effective Resolution Regimes for Financial Institutions .
+- Almost all G-SIB home and key host jurisdictions have in place comprehensive bank resolution regimes that align with the FSB Key Attributes of Effective Resolution Regimes for Financial Institutions .
 However, implementation of the Key Attributes is still incomplete in some FSB jurisdictions.
-The powers most often lacking are bail-in (14 jurisdictions) and to impose a temporary stay on the exercise of early termination rights (nine jurisdictions).
-Reforms underway in several FSB jurisdictions address some, but not all, of these gaps.
+The powers most often lacking are bail-in and to impose a temporary stay on the exercise of early termination rights.

 Status of implementation

-5 These CCPs were reported as systemically important in more than one jurisdiction by agreement between home and host authorities on the basis of a set of criteria set out in the FSB Guidance on CCP Resolution and Resolution Planning.↩
+1 These CCPs were reported as systemically important in more than one jurisdiction by agreement between home and host authorities on the basis of a set of criteria set out in the FSB Guidance on CCP Resolution and Resolution Planning (July 2017).↩